TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 ### Knowledge Check

+This section contains questions for you to check your understanding of this lesson.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

 - What is a block?
 - How is a block like a method?
 - How is a block different from a method?